 Where a concern does not meet the 'harm' threshold, all staff should continue to follow Trust reporting procedures detailed within section 24 of this policy and the whistle blowing policy.
-Low level concerns will be recorded, including details of the concern and the action taken.
+Low level concerns will be recorded using the Trust's 'low level concerns' form, and will include details of the concern and the action taken.

-26. Allegations of abuse against other pupils (peer-on-peer abuse) Sexual harassment
+26. Allegations of abuse against other pupils (child-on-child abuse)